 Developing vocabulary is a key part of our lessons.
 The focus on talk, high quality class books and interactive displays supports the development of vocabulary.
 Word webs and class dictionary displays ensure children are given the opportunity to understand and use more ambitious language.

-All children are encouraged to write creatively and in a variety of different genres, through differentiated teaching.
-Spelling, punctuation and grammar are taught discretely during all writing opportunities.
+All children are encouraged to write creatively and in a variety of different genres for specific purposes.
+Writing is cross curricular so children develop their understanding of purpose and can make connections within different topics.
+Spelling, handwriting, punctuation and grammar are taught discretely during all writing opportunities.
 In Reception and KS1, creative writing and shared writing opportunities are promoted whereby children become keen emergent writers.
-In Key Stage 2, writing is more formalised whereby children’s opportunities for extended writing are planned as a ‘Big Write’.
-Samples of these extended writing outcomes are then used for assessment purposes.
+In Key Stage 2, writing is more formalised whereby children’s opportunities for extended writing are planned for 'Big Writing'’ Samples of these extended writing outcomes are then used for assessment purposes.